RCN-ECS/rcn-ecs.github.io/index.md

 {: .box-note}
 We are a network of marine scientists, evolutionary biologists, and oceanographers working to develop integrated frameworks for studying adaptation to ocean change.
+Read [this article for more information on how we ran our RCN](HowWeRanECSRCN.md).

 <p align="center">
  We are grateful to the National Science Foundation for funding our network activities.
 The Research Coordination Network for Evolution in Changing Seas is funded by NSF-OCE 1764316.